 - RWW2019 authors are invited to submit extended conference papers to IEEE Transactions on MTT (IEEE T-MTT) mini-Special Issue for RWW2019 to be published in October 2019.

 Call for Papers

-Authors are invited to submit papers for presentation at RWW2015.
-All papers accepted will be published in a digest and included in IEEE Xplore.
+Authors are invited to submit papers for presentation at RWW2019.
+All papers accepted will be published in a digest and the conference proceedings will be submitted to the IEEE Xplore® digital library.
 See call for papers (PDF) for details.

 - RWS: From RF/microwave physical layer, devices, algorithms, and implementation to applications

 - WiSNet: Topics in wireless sensors and sensor networks, RFID, localization, and Six-Port technology

 - SiRF: Topics in silicon technologies for microwave and millimeter-wave applications

 - TWIoS: Topics in space- and suborbital-based high-data-rate communications networks